aclark4life/blog-2017/2008/11/19/naked-plone-theme/index.rst

 .. post:: 2008/11/19

+**Products.naked_plone**

-I've needed this for quite some time, but I'm just getting around to shipping it.
-In addition to making it easy to 'turn off' a lot of default Plone css, js, etc., this product (discreetly) adds one of my all time favorite tweaks, the 'Advanced Setup' site action.
-(Limi, Martin, and Joel Burton will remember this one from 'back in the day' ;-) The action is disabled by default, but you can enable it by clicking 'visible' in portal\_actions -> site actions.
-It simply adds a 'placeful' (string:manage\_main) link to the ZMI, so you can access it easily, wherever you happen to be on the site.
+I've needed this for some time, but I'm finally getting around to `shipping it <https://pypi.python.org/pypi/Products.naked_plone/0.1>`_.

+In addition to making it easy to disable a lot of default Plone styles, this add-on provides an "Advanced Setup" site action.
+The action is disabled by default, but you can enable it in ``portal_actions -> site_actions``.
+It adds a "placeful" ``string:manage_main`` link so you can access the ZMI wherever you happen to be on the site.